FloJag/Mastery-Project/README.md

 Weekend deals with one excursion for free

 **Seniors:**
-Local Senior Support and transportation for free -> One Local in the destination for extra support
+Local support services and transportation for free

-## Recommendation / Conclusion ##
+## Recommendation / Conclusion

 This analysis provides a solid foundation for customer segmentation and the design of tailored perks to drive engagement with Travel Tide’s reward program.
 By deriving user groups from behavioral and demographic data, the project outlines clear segments such as Families, Business Travelers, Seniors, or Frequent Flyers and matches them with targeted benefits that are likely to resonate with their needs.

 However, this segmentation should be understood as a starting point rather than a final solution.
 The assignment of perks is currently based on reasoned assumptions derived from the available data.
+It should also be noted that the analysis is based on a filtered dataset (only sessions after January 4th, 2023 and only users with more than seven sessions).
+This ensures focus on active and recent users, but it also means the insights may not be fully representative of the entire Travel Tide user base.

 Before scaling the program to all users, it is essential to validate these assumptions through A/B testing and controlled pilots.

 **Key recommendations going forward:**

 - Test & Validate: Launch A/B Testing for all Perks in all groups gain insightful data about the fit to the group
+  -  Important: also test for segment overlaps, e.g., if some users could reasonably belong to both "Family" and "Weekender".
+This ensures perks are truly exclusive and effective.
-- Monitor Results: Track KPIs such as new user sign-ups, reward program participation, booking frequency, and revenue growth.
+- Monitor Results: Track KPIs such as new user conversions, reward program participation, booking frequency, and revenue growth.
 - Iterative Optimization: Continuously refine both the segmentation rules and the assigned perks based on observed performance and user feedback.
 - Scalability: Once validated, gradually roll out the reward program to larger user groups, ensuring technical feasibility and business impact.